How to Set Up Direct Primary Care Arrangements

 Preparing for Your First Appointment

-Your first appointment typically runs 45 to 60 minutes, which feels shockingly different from traditional medicine where you wait 30 minutes to see a doctor for 10 minutes of interaction.
+Your first appointment typically runs 45 to 60 minutes, which feels shockingly different from traditional medicine, where you wait 30 minutes to see a doctor for 10 minutes of interaction.
 Bring your complete medical history, current medication list, and insurance information even though you won’t be using traditional insurance for primary care services.
-The physician will establish baseline health metrics, review your health goals, and discuss how the membership covers your needs.
+The physician will establish baseline health metrics, review your health goals, and build initial care plans as part of comprehensive care management while discussing how the membership covers your needs.

 Accessing Your Doctor and Communication Channels